 Measurement

-6.1 Person will install, operate, and maintain at the points of delivery of contained Primary Private Helium and points of acceptance of Secondary Private Helium, and hereunder all of the equipment necessary for the measurement and analysis of the helium-gas mixture tendered by Person to the United States or Purchaser, as applicable, and delivered by the United States or Purchaser to Person which is suitable, in the opinion of the Authorized Officer or Purchaser’s Representative, as applicable, for the intended purpose.
-The United States or Purchaser will not be obligated either to accept Primary or Secondary Private Helium from Person for storage or to deliver Primary Private Helium to Person from storage whenever, in the opinion of the Authorized Officer or Purchaser’s Representative, as applicable, any of the said equipment is unsuitable for the intended purpose.
-(Purchaser is also not obligated to accept Secondary Private Helium for storage if parties are unable to negotiate a new contract for the storage and delivery of Secondary Private Helium).
+6.1 Person will install, operate, and maintain at the points of delivery of contained Primary Private Helium and points of acceptance of Secondary Private Helium, and hereunder all of the equipment necessary for the measurement and analysis of the helium-gas mixture tendered by Person to the United States or Real Property Purchaser, as applicable, and delivered by the United States or Real Property Purchaser to Person which is suitable, in the opinion of the Authorized Officer or Real Property Purchaser’s Representative, as applicable, for the intended purpose.
+The United States or Real Property Purchaser will not be obligated either to accept Primary or Secondary Private Helium from Person for storage or to deliver Primary Private Helium to Person from storage whenever, in the opinion of the Authorized Officer or Real Property Purchaser’s Representative, as applicable, any of the said equipment is unsuitable for the intended purpose.
+(Real Property Purchaser is also not obligated to accept Secondary Private Helium for storage if parties are unable to negotiate a new contract for the storage and delivery of Secondary Private Helium).

-6.2 The United States or Purchaser, as applicable, may, at its option and expense, install data communication equipment on Person’s measurement installation to obtain accurate measurements of helium volumes for billing purposes; however, no such data communication equipment will be installed by the United States or Purchaser in any way that would, in Person’s opinion, interfere with the operation or the accuracy of Person’s measurement equipment.
+6.2 The United States or Real Property Purchaser, as applicable, may, at its option and expense, install data communication equipment on Person’s measurement installation to obtain accurate measurements of helium volumes for billing purposes; however, no such data communication equipment will be installed by the United States or Real Property Purchaser in any way that would, in Person’s opinion, interfere with the operation or the accuracy of Person’s measurement equipment.

 6.3 The unit of measurement for the Primary and Secondary Private Helium-gas mixture and contained helium will be “Mcf” as defined in Article I of this Contract.
 The helium-gas mixture will be measured at the pressure and temperature conditions in the measurement equipment.
 The measured volumes of helium-gas mixture and contained helium will be adjusted in accordance with Ideal Gas Laws, corrected for deviation as provided in this Article VI or as the parties may otherwise mutually agree in writing, to derive the accepted or delivered volume at standard temperature and pressure.
 For purposes of that adjustment calculation, the atmospheric pressure at the meter will be assumed to remain constant at the standard barometric pressure at the altitude of the measurement equipment.

 6.4 The helium-gas mixture will be measured by orifice meters installed and operated in accordance with methods prescribed by the American Gas Association, Gas Measurement Committee Report No. 3, dated April 1955, as amended.
 Person will use the Emerson ROC 809 Electronic Flow Meter (EFM) using Detailed Characterization Method (DCM), including the super-compressibility factors.
-The United States and Purchaser as applicable may approve or require other meters that meet operational and technical specifications.
+The United States and Real Property Purchaser as applicable may approve or require other meters that meet operational and technical specifications.

-6.5 Person will not install or use any new or replacement meter or measuring equipment to which this Article VI applies before the United States or Purchaser, as applicable, has approved the design and installation of the meter or equipment.
+6.5 Person will not install or use any new or replacement meter or measuring equipment to which this Article VI applies before the United States or Real Property Purchaser, as applicable, has approved the design and installation of the meter or equipment.

-6.6 Person will perform the following minimum inspections and tests on orifice meters in the presence of authorized BLM Officer or Purchaser’s Representative or other designated Contractors, employees, and agents:
+6.6 Person will perform the following minimum inspections and tests on orifice meters in the presence of authorized BLM Officer or Real Property Purchaser’s Representative or other designated Contractors, employees, and agents:

 (a) Person will remove and inspect the orifice plates at least once every 6 months (with no more than 200 days between inspections) or whenever data indicates to either party a potential error of the measurement system, upon notification.